 - You may sign up for only one walk-in tutorial per day.

-- Please do not interrupt the tutor while he or she is meeting with another student; tutors reserve the right to refuse to meet with students who interrupt them while they are helping other students.
+- Please do not interrupt the tutor while they are meeting with another student; tutors reserve the right to refuse to meet with students who interrupt them while they are helping other students.

 - Each tutor will meet with only one student per time slot; tutors are not allowed to squeeze in more students than there are slots for on the sign-up sheet.